caronc/nzbget-tidyit/README.md

 to you.

 The script operates in 3 modes:
-* __Preview Only__: This is the default option.
+* __Preview__: This is the default option.
 It runs the script and just reports to the screen what it would have otherwise done.
 It doesn't actually do anthing at all to your library though.
-Sometimes this is all you need so that you can handle it's output your own way.
+This might be all you need as it's output can allow you to take your own actions.
 Alternatively this is a great method to run in until you get the options the way you like them.
-* __Delete__: This performs the same check the Preview does however anything flagged to be handled is removed.
+* __Delete__: This mode performs the same check the Preview does however anything flagged to be handled is removed.
-* __Move__: Similar to __Delete__ however this mode just moves content that should have otherwise been removed into another directory (that you specify).
+* __Move__: This mode _moves_ handled content into another directory (that you identify).
 This allows you to review what is considered junk and decide for yourself if it should be removed.
 This method also requires you to be responsible for managing the directory you move content to.

 This script was intended to be an [NZBGet](http://nzbget.net) and _Scheduling_ script wrapper for _NZBGet_.
 However, it also works perfectly well as a